deepstreamIO/ds-demo-spaceshooter/README.md

 });
 ```

-Once we've got the name and created the record, it's time to set its initial value
+Once the record is ready it's time to set its initial value:

 ```javascript
 record.set({